By Hannah Briggs — updated 18 May 2026

 3. Holy Stone HS720E — the best non-DJI option

-Caveats: EIS only, not a real gimbal.
-You will see judder when you yaw quickly.
+What’s not great: EIS only, not a real gimbal — you’ll see judder when you yaw quickly.
 The transmission distance is honest at about 800m before you start getting nervous; spec sheet says 1km.
+Over 250g so you’ll need to register ($40/year per drone).

 4. Potensic Atom — the best learner/kids drone

 This is the one we hand to kids and to absolute first-timers.
-It’s sub-250g, has GPS, has a 4K camera, and costs around $279-$329 depending on the bundle.
-It does not have obstacle avoidance and the camera is markedly worse than the Mini 3, but the flight characteristics are forgiving and it survives small crashes that would write off most cheaper drones.
+Sub-250g, GPS, a 4K camera, and around $279–$329 depending on bundle.
+No obstacle avoidance and the camera is markedly worse than the Mini 3, but the flight characteristics are forgiving and it survives small crashes that would write off most cheaper drones.

-The Atom is also a very honest brand.
-Potensic does not claim 50km transmission and 4 hours flight time.
+Potensic is also a refreshingly honest brand.
+They don’t claim 50km transmission and 4-hour flight times.
 They claim what it actually does.

-5. BetaFPV Cetus X — the only FPV starter we’d recommend in this price range
+5. BetaFPV Cetus X kit — the only sub-$500 FPV starter we trust

 FPV is a different sport from “DJI press the button” droning.
 If you genuinely want to learn FPV, do not buy a cinematic DJI drone.
 Buy a real FPV trainer like the Cetus X kit.
-It’s a tiny brushless quad with a proper FPV transmitter and goggles, costs around $419 for the bundle, and is the only sub-$500 FPV starter that doesn’t feel like a toy.
+Tiny brushless quad with a proper FPV transmitter and goggles, around $419 for the bundle, and the only sub-$500 FPV starter that doesn’t feel like a toy.

 Warning: FPV is harder.
 You will crash.
 You will fix it with electrical tape.
 You will buy more props.
 This is normal.
 If that doesn’t sound fun, get a Mini 3 and forget FPV exists.